© Unofficial Royalty 2024

 December 8, 1793 – Execution by guillotine of Jeanne Bécu, Countess du Barry, mistress of King Louis XV of France, at the Place de la Révolution (now the Place de la Concorde), in Paris, France; buried at the Madeleine Cemetery in Paris, France

-Jeanne Bécu, Countess du Barry was the last official mistress of King Louis XV of France, from 1768 until Louis XV’s death in 1774.
-Following Louis XV’s death, Jeanne was banished from court and sent to the Abbey du Pont-aux-Dames.
+Jeanne Bécu, Countess du Barry was the last official mistress of King Louis XV of France, from 1768 until Louis XV died in 1774.
+After Louis XV’s death, Jeanne was banished from court and sent to the Abbey du Pont-aux-Dames.
 After a year, she was permitted to leave the abbey but banned from coming within 10 miles of Versailles.
 During her time as the King’s mistress, Jeanne had been gifted with a slave Zamor who remained in her household.
 Zamor later joined the Jacobin club, and upon discovering this, Jeanne dismissed him.
 In retaliation, Zamor gave testimony implying that Jeanne had assisted numerous aristocrats who had fled the French Revolution.
 Due to this testimony, Jeanne was arrested and charged with treason.
 A swift trial took place and she was found guilty and sentenced to death by guillotine.

 Unofficial Royalty: Jeanne Bécu, Countess du Barry, mistress of King Louis XV of France